fardiiin/Nashville-Housing-Data-Cleaning/README.md

 # NashvilleHousingData-Cleaning
-I have used the dataset "Nashville Housing Data for Data Cleaning (reuploaded).xlsx" in BigQuery to clean it and create a new final table "final data after cleaning.csv"
+I have used the dataset "Nashville Housing Data for Data Cleaning (reuploaded).xlsx" in BigQuery to clean it to "final data after cleaning.csv" here.

 1. Converted SaleDate to Standard Date format
 2. Populated the Null Property addresses